-Publication of Health Committee Information
+Publication of Health Committee information

-21. The Health Committee considers cases where a registrant's fitness to practise may be impaired by reason of either their physical or mental health.
-These hearings are of a sensitive nature and are always held in private.
+- 20. The Health Committee considers cases where a registrant's fitness to practise may be impaired by reason of either their physical or mental health.
+These hearings are of a sensitive nature and are always held in private. - 21.
+Due to their sensitive nature, the details of upcoming Health Committee hearings are not published on the website.

-- 22. Due to their sensitive nature, the details of upcoming Health Committee hearings are NOT published on the website. - 23.
-At the conclusion of a Health Committee hearing, if the allegations are found proved, the Committee will (usually) make a determination in public.
-Any private conditions, for example, those which relate specifically to a registrant's health rather than his or her practice, will not be published or disclosed.
-The public determination, together with the details of the public sanction, will be published on the GDC website for the following periods of time:
+22. At the conclusion of a Health Committee hearing, if the allegations are found proved, the Committee will (usually) make a determination in public.
+Any private conditions, for example, those which relate specifically to a registrant's health rather than their practice, will not be published or disclosed.
+The public determination, together with the details of the public sanction, will be published on the Hearings service website for the following periods of time: